nnorris7/GettingAndCleaningData/README.md

 * <code>GettingAndCleaningData-master/</code>
 	* <code>CodeBook.md</code>
 		- A code book that describes the variables, the data, and any transformations or work performed to clean up the data

 	* <code>README.md</code>
-		- This file, which explains how all of the scripts work and are connected in this repo
+		- This file, which explains how all of the scripts work and are connected in this repository

 	* <code>run_analysis.R</code>
 		- The R script containing the code to produce the tidy data set, given the raw data files

 ####It also contains 2 directories.
 The first directory, raw\_data\_files, contains the raw data files provided in the UCI HAR Dataset: